Error996/bdvl/README.md

 </hr>

 ## Rootkit toggles
  * [`inc/toggles.h`](https://github.com/naworkcaj/bdvl/blob/master/inc/toggles.h) is just exactly as it sounds.
-By (un)defining different toggle definitions, you can control what bedevil can do upon installation.
+By (un)defining different toggle definitions, you have more control what bedevil can & will do upon installation.
 Comments available.
  * [`etc/toggles.sh`](https://github.com/naworkcaj/bdvl/blob/master/etc/toggles.sh) is used by bedevil.sh to read, parse, and make changes to toggles.h without manual editing.

 | Toggle           | Info                                                         | Default status | Dependency | Ignored(?) |